jennifer-culbertson/oels2025/oels_practical_wk8.md

 The participant's `choices` on this trial is just the mic button - we use the `mic` image file, which is in the `images` folder, and do a little bit of formatting so the mic image appears with a white background (which we'll change below to orange to indicate they are recording).

 When the participant is ready they click the mic button, which progresses them to the next trial.
 This is where the action happens: it's an audio response trial, so the audio is recorded for us, and we indicate they are recording by turning the mic button orange.
-When they click the mic button again the trial will end, stopping the recording, and we save the trial data *and* the audio recording.
+When they click the mic button again the trial will end, stopping the recording, and we save the trial data *including* the audio recording (as a string).
 The code for all that looks like this:

 ```js
  var record_audio = {